Azure/azure-powershell/src/ResourceManager/RecoveryServices.SiteRecovery/Commands.RecoveryServices.SiteRecovery/help/Update-AzureRmRecoveryServicesAsrProtectionDirection.md

 ```

 ## DESCRIPTION
-The **Update-AzureRmRecoveryServicesAsrProtectionDirection** cmdlet updates the source and target server for the protection of an Azure Site Recovery object after the completion of a commit failover operation.
+The **Update-AzureRmRecoveryServicesAsrProtectionDirection** cmdlet updates the replication direction for the specified Azure Site Recovery object after the completion of a commit failover operation.

 ## EXAMPLES